EpeR1/munin-unifi/README.md

 This is a [Munin](http://munin-monitoring.org/) plugin to monitor your [Ubiquiti Unifi](https://www.ubnt.com/products/#unifi) wireless network status.
-It uses SNMPv2 to get network data.
+It uses SNMPv2 and php child-processes to get network data.

 ### The original version of code is aviable here: [http://git.bmrg.hu/unifi-munin.git](http://git.bmrg.hu/unifi-munin.git/)